openvinotoolkit/mediapipe/mediapipe/calculators/ovms/calculators.md

 In both cases `servables` directory will be mounted to OVMS container.
 You can find more details about OVMS configuration in [documentation](https://docs.openvino.ai/2023.1/ovms_docs_serving_model.html#serving-multiple-models).

 *Note*: base paths in config.json are relative to the file path of config.json.

 ## How to adjust existing graphs to perform inference with OpenVINO Model Server
-Now we will show steps that to convert existing graph to use OpenVINO for inference.
+Below are presented steps to adjust existing graph using TensorFlow or TensorFlowLite calculators to use OpenVINO as the inference engine.
+That way the inference execution can be optimized while preserving the overall graph structure.

-### 1. First step is *optional*.
+### 1. Identify all used subgraphs with inference calculators.
+This steps is not needed if there are no subgraphs.

 Let's assume we start with graph like [this](https://github.com/google/mediapipe/blob/v0.10.3/mediapipe/graphs/holistic_tracking/holistic_tracking_cpu.pbtxt).
 We can't find direct usage of inference calculators in this graph and that is because it is using `subgraph` concept from MediaPipe framework.
 It allows you to register existing graph as a single calculator.
 We must search for such nodes in graph and find out each subgraph that is directly using inference calculators.
 We can grep the MediaPipe code for:
 ```